NeuroTechX/ntx_slack_archive/general.md

  >Hello!
 Has anyone here found interest in EEG hypsarrhythmia, specifically with automatic classification of infantile EEG recording to find such patterns?

+11/23/2017 1:12 AM

+ **nmp256** :

+ >benbrain thanks for the response!
+Anything currently being done with EEG data and machine learning for detecting emotions or these kinds of emotions?